Aniruddhakharve/90DaysOfDevOps-shubham-londe/2026/day-16/day-16-shell-scripting.md

 Example output:

-Enter your name: Alex
+Enter your name: Aniruddha
-Enter your favourite tool: Docker
+Enter your favourite tool: Bucket
-Hello Alex, your favourite tool is Docker
+Hello Aniruddha, your favourite tool is bucket

 Screenshot: